An Overview of New Hampshire’s Decriminalization Law

 Minors: Those under 18 years of age are subject to the jurisdiction of the juvenile court, which will be expected to order a substance abuse evaluation unless factors exist that make it unneeded.

-New Offense: The law creates a new misdemeanor offense for adults who fail to keep their edible marijuana products secure, causing them to be accessed by persons under 18.
+Negligent Storage Penalty: The decriminalization law created a misdemeanor offense for adults who fail to keep their edible marijuana products secure, causing them to be accessed by persons under 18.